 CONS: Lack of variety/options in stock ear tips necessary for snug fit.
 (Fusion) – I personally love the treble but treble sensitive people should tread with caution (always), since appreciation will depend on preferences and threshold of treble sensitivity.

-(R3) – In general, reference tuning likability is highly dependent on preferences and liking.
-People who prefer forward upper register presentation (Harman style) might need some adapting to reference style IEMs.
-Nitpicking – It can do with slightly better sub-bass extension, a bit cleaner precision in the lower mids and a bit more definition and punch in the upper registers to be absolutely true ‘reference’. #wishfulthinking
+(R3) – People who prefer forward upper-midrange style of reference (Harman/DF) might wish for more pinna gain in upper mids.
+Nitpicking – It can do with slightly better sub-bass extension, a bit cleaner precision in the lower mids and a bit more definition and punch in the upper-midrange and treble to be absolutely true ‘reference’. #wishfulthinking

 I would like to thank ItsFit for sending me the Fusion and R3 to test and review.
 I am not affiliated with the company or any of its sellers and write this review with an unbiased opinion regardless of how the review turns out.